solo-io/supergloo/docs/content/guides/security/vault.md

 ## Enabling Vault as an intermediate CA

 Now we need to federate our 2 meshes together using Vault to federate identity.
 To do this we will need to create/edit a `VirtualMesh` with the new Vault shared mTLS config.
+The highlighted lines are the new config which the remote clusters will use to authenticate, and communicate with vault.
+There are brief explinations below, but for further information see the [API docs]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.certificates.v1.vault_ca/" %}})

 {{< highlight yaml "hl_lines=10-20" >}}
 apiVersion: networking.mesh.gloo.solo.io/v1